searKing/preview-vscode/README.md

 * If file type is Markdown, ReStructured Text, HTML, Jade, Pug or Mermaid
   * Just do as the operation as mentioned.
-* If file type is CSS
-  * Just click on a CSS property between{}
-  * Just do as the operation as mentioned.
 * If file type is other
   * Just click on a
     * image URI (/http[s]{0,1}:\/\/|file:\/\/|\s[\.]{0,2}\//).